'Nature Imagined' Exhibit

 reality.
 His paintings are born from ethereal memories, blending representational and expressionistic styles to define nature.

-Robert graduated summa cum laude from the ASU School of Art with a bachelor's degree in painting.
-His work has been featured in various publications, and he recently exhibited at the ASU Gammage on the ASU Tempe campus.
-Through his art, Robert invites the viewer to explore the infinite possibilities of nature and to experience the beauty and wonder of the world around us.
+Palmer graduated summa cum laude from the ASU School of Art with a bachelor's degree in painting.
+His work has been featured in various publications and he recently exhibited at the ASU Gammage on the ASU Tempe campus.
+Through his art, Palmer invites the viewer to explore the infinite possibilities of nature and to experience the beauty and wonder of the world around us.